-With the commemorations for the centenary of the outbreak of the First World War just around the corner in 2014, there is set to be increased interest from British visitors in making the trip across the Channel to visit the battlefields of France and Belgium.
+With the commemorations for the centenary of the First World War from 2014 to 2019, there is increased interest from British visitors in making the trip across the Channel to visit the battlefields of France and Belgium.
 We sent RHYS GRIFFITHS to Flanders to visit some of the historic sites that are likely to be of interest to visitors exploring the story of the conflict in this corner of Europe.

 In the sweeping story of our nation’s history, few events have touched almost every family in the land quite like the world wars of the 20th century.
 In all around 1,700,000 men and women from Britain and the Commonwealth lost their lives in these two conflicts, and thousands of those killed during the First World War lie buried in the fields of Flanders.
 Some in graves bearing their name, many simply ‘a soldier of the Great War’.
 Some in the numerous cemeteries dotting the Belgian countryside, others still lying where they fell during the terrible battles that scarred this otherwise unremarkable landscape.